polydeuce-sys/docker-spark/README.md

 * Scala v2.12.2
 * SBT v0.13.15
 * Apache Spark v2.2.0

+### Getting the image
+You can either build from this repo, or pull from dockerhub using

+        docker pull polydeucesys/docker-spark:2.2.0

+Note the repository name has no hyphen, and that the version tag must be included.

 ### Executing the container as master or worker
 The container supports executing as either the spark master or a worker based on either command line arguments or ENV